Learn How to Write Music

 Why do I care about this journey with you?

-Hi, my name is Frank, and I co-founded the Music Interval Theory Academy.
-Let me confess that it was never my initial plan to create an online academy for composition based on Interval Theory.
-I'm a pro composer and have spent most of my professional life composing music to picture, writing songs, creating background music, or scoring any other type of storyline.
-I never cared so much about song lyrics or writing lyrics in general.
-My focus always has been on the music.
+Hi, my name is Frank, and I’m the co-founder of the Music Interval Theory Academy.
+Let me confess something—it was never my original plan to create an online academy for composition based on Interval Theory.
+My background is as a professional composer, and I’ve spent most of my career composing music to picture, writing songs, creating background music, and scoring storylines.
+In short, music has always been at the heart of everything I do.

-1) There's a smart way of composing ... and there's the rest!
+1) There's a smart way of composing music

-For many years, I've analyzed classical works and scores.
-Everybody around me kept telling me that this was a good thing and the only way how you learn and become a better composer.
-Well, I've put in the hard work ...
+For many years, I immersed myself in analyzing classical works and scores.
+Everyone around me said it was the best way to learn and improve as a composer.
+So, I put in the hard work and spent countless hours dissecting music.

-Years later, I realized you don't become a great racing-car driver by watching hundreds of races on TV, right?
-And you don't become a great chef by watching millions of cooking shows.
-I mean, that is pretty obvious.
-To develop a skill, you have to practice that specific skill over and over again.
-If you focus on the analysis, you'll become good at analysis, not composition!
+Years later, I realized something important: you don’t become a great race car driver by watching hundreds of races on TV.
+Similarly, you don’t become a great chef by watching cooking shows endlessly.
+It’s pretty obvious, isn’t it?
+To develop any skill, you need to practice that specific skill repeatedly.
+If you focus on analysis, you’ll become good at analysis—not at composition!

 2) Simplify to Amplify